Kirk Pengilly: Personal life

-Pengilly has one daughter, April Rose Pengilly (who is an actress), born in 1988, with his ex-girlfriend Karen Hutchinson.
-Hutchinson and Pengilly were together for ten years, in which time she toured with the band.
+Pengilly dated designer Karen Hutchinson for about ten years, and she occasionally traveled with INXS during tours.
+They have a daughter, actress April Rose Pengilly (b.
+1988).

 In December 1993, Pengilly married singer Deni Hines.
 The marriage lasted ten months, and the two parted ways in early 1995.

-Pengilly is married to seven-time world women's champion professional surfer, Layne Beachley.
-Their relationship started after a date set up by mutual friend, Jon Stevens.
+Pengilly started dating professional surfer Layne Beachley in about 2003.
+Their relationship started after they were introduced by singer Jon Stevens, a mutual friend.
 After a seven-year courtship, they were married in a private ceremony on 10 October 2010 at their South Coast home in New South Wales.
 They renewed their wedding vows in 2014 after Layne had lost her wedding ring whilst surfing.
-In 2020, they celebrated their 10-year wedding anniversary with a trip to the Blue Mountains and stated that the pandemic lockdown helped to bring them closer together.
-Pengilly and Beachley currently live on the northern beaches of Sydney.
+In 2020, they celebrated their 10-year wedding anniversary with a trip to the Blue Mountains, and also stated how the pandemic lockdown helped to bring them closer together.
+As of 2020, Pengilly and Beachley lived on the northern beaches of Sydney.

-Pengilly is an ambassador of Glaucoma Australia, after experiencing glaucoma in 1987 at the age of 29.
-Pengilly underwent surgery for aggressive prostate cancer in 2015 after indications of the condition started in 2014.
-After the surgery, he was approached by Movember to become their Key Ambassador and still helps with their Campaigns, etc., every year.
+Pengilly is an ambassador of the charitable group Glaucoma Australia, after experiencing glaucoma in 1987 at the age of 29.

+In 2015, Pengilly underwent surgery for aggressive prostate cancer after indications of the condition started in 2014.
+After the surgery, he was approached by Movember to become their Key Ambassador, and has worked with the group on several endevours.
 Pengilly plays Stratocasters as well as SG1820 Yamaha guitars after being influenced by hearing Carlos Santana playing one.